uniwuni/typst-semantic-notes/notes/001logic.typ

   + If $rP(rx)$ can be derived from hypotheses in which $rx$ does not appear, $forall(x) rP(rx)$ holds. <all.intro>
   + From $forall(x) rP(rx)$ and any #n[term] $dv(t)$, we can derive $rP(rt)$. <all.elim>
 ]
-#names(<all>, "for all", "all", "every", "Universal quantification", "Universal quantifier", "universal quantifiers")
+#names(<all>, "for all", "all", "every", "Universal quantification", "Universal quantifier", "universal quantifiers", "universally quantified")
 #remark(title: "Proofs of universally quantified statements")[
   Assume $dv(P)(x)$ is some #n[proposition] that declares "type information", e.g. for all $dv(x)$, we have $rP(rx) iff rx "is a group"$.
 Then, to prove #n[propositions] of the form $forall(x) rP(rx) imp dv(Q)(rx)$ for some other #n[proposition] $rQ(x)$, we usually start proofs like "Let $rx$ fulfill $rP$ (i.e. be a group)" and conclude "Hence, $rx$ fulfills $rQ$".
 ]